Continuing Education Activity

 Exact epidemiological data is not available.
-Studies have shown a high incidence of CB in patients of cerebral stroke in the range of 20 to 57%.
+Studies have shown a high incidence of CB in patients with cerebral stroke in the range of 20 to 57%.

 For the localization of lesions in cortical blindness, knowledge of the visual pathway is important.
 In cortical blindness, lesion lies in the striate cortex, but often the nearby areas of the brain are also involved in giving rise to different manifestations.

 The optic disc is the starting point of the optic nerve.
 The optic disc does not contain any visual receptors.
 It forms the physiological blind spot.
-Fibers from the temporal hemiretina are situated in the lateral half i.e temporal half of the optic nerve while fibers from the nasal hemiretina are situated in the medial half i.e. nasal half.
-Similarly, upper retinal fibers are present superiorly and lower fibers are present inferiorly in the optic nerve.
-The optic nerve extends from the retina to the optic chiasm and the length is about 5 cm.
+Fibers from the temporal hemiretina are situated in the lateral half, i.e., the temporal half of the optic nerve, while fibers from the nasal hemiretina are situated in the medial half, i.e., the nasal half.
+Similarly, upper retinal fibers are present superiorly, and lower fibers are present inferiorly in the optic nerve.
+The optic nerve extends from the retina to the optic chiasm, and the length is about 5 cm.
 It is conventionally divided into four portions- intraocular, intraorbital, intracanalicular, and intracranial.

-The anterior choroidal artery and thalamoperforators from the posterior cerebral artery (PCA) supply the optic tract.
-Optic radiation is supplied by the middle cerebral artery (MCA) and the occipital lobe is primarily supplied by the PCA.
+The anterior choroidal artery and thalamoperforating vessels from the posterior cerebral artery (PCA) supply the optic tract.
+Optic radiation is supplied by the middle cerebral artery (MCA), and the occipital lobe is primarily supplied by the PCA.
 The occipital lobe also receives supply from the MCA.

 History and Physical

 The patient may present with visual loss, dimness of vision, or visual field defect.
-To reach a proper diagnosis and the cause of CB, proper history should be taken regarding any risk factors like birth history where applicable, addiction, hypertension, diabetes, palpitation, and fever.
-Complete physical examination including neurological and ophthalmological examination is required.
-Few important things in the general physical examination must be noted which include pulse (to rule out arrhythmia), blood pressure, and temperature.
+To reach a proper diagnosis and the cause of CB, proper history should be taken regarding any risk factors like birth history where applicable, addiction, hypertension, diabetes mellitus, palpitation, and fever.
+Complete physical examination, including neurological and ophthalmological examination, is required.
+Few important things in the general physical examination must be noted, which include pulse (to rule out arrhythmia), blood pressure, and temperature.
 A complete neurological examination should be done.
-An important thing to remember is that pupillary light reflex remains intact in cortical blindness, so, do the extraocular movements.
+An important thing to remember is that pupillary light reflex remains intact in cortical blindness, so do the extraocular movements.
 There is no relative afferent pupil defect (RAPD) in cortical blindness.
 The cardiovascular system is another important system to be examined to rule out a cardioembolic stroke.